 What to pay when you visit your optometrist

 Seeing your optometrist every two years is essential for keeping your eyes and vision healthy, but how much will it cost?
 We are fortunate in Australia to have access to Medicare, which means that you are able to receive a rebate for your eye examination.

 What doesn’t Medicare cover?

-Generally, Medicare doesn’t cover contact lens consultations.
+Generally, Medicare doesn’t provide rebates for contact lens consultations.
 Some extra tests are also not covered by Medicare, including retinal scanning, IPL dry eye therapy and blephasteam treatments.
 Please ask Andrew or Shannon if you have any questions regarding these fees.

 Medicare doesn’t cover the cost of spectacles or contact lenses.